neo-project/docs/tutorial/en-us/7-consensus/4-Examples_and_consensus_scenarios_for_dBFT.md

 ![Info from a watch only node](./watch-only-node.png)

 In this figure, this Watch-Only node also has the feature of RPC.
-It is noteworthy that nodes can have special features and summarize any information desired by those that manage that client, as already emphasized in the [Tutorial](./linkToPluginsTodo).
+It is noteworthy that nodes can have special features and summarize any information desired by those that manage that client.

 ## dBFT consensus scenarios